IshanMi/reverse-image-search-patent/README.md

 TO DO:

-> Implementing the second API to download patents locally

-> Setting up a searchable database for these downloaded patents

-> Writing a class where each patent is stored as an instance

-As a bonus:
+> Deploy!
+> Improve the KNN algorithm
+> Implement PCA correctly

-> Rendering HTML to make the website look beautiful
+> Make the website look better

-> deploying it to an actual url, maybe using Github Pages